Owner/

 Miscellaneous Questions about Cool Food Storage

 Kelly Hart is your host at greenhomebuilding.com.
-He and Rosana created a large pantry (about 150 Sqare feet) in their earthbag house, which can be seen on this page (above).
+He and Rosana created a large pantry (about 150 Sqare feet) in their earthbag house.
 Kelly has produced a video, titled Building with Bags: How We Made Our Experimental Earthbag/Papercrete House, which chronicles the adventure of building this house, and shows some of the making of this pantry.
 Kelly is available to answer questions about what he has done, or consult about other pantry or root cellar projects.

 Q: I am about to remodel my kitchen (in a temperate to subtropical climate ...
 Auckland, New Zealand).
 Could you advise which factors I should build into the kitchen for maximum energy efficiency?
 I have read to put a vent in the floor under the refrigerator to vent cool air from basement below over the cooling surfaces and so reduce their workload.